Advice and answers from the UserGuiding Team

 Each Localized material can be previewed in the languages you have translated into.

-For that, you can click the Preview button here:
+For that, you can click the Preview button on top of your page.

 You will be redirected to your platform and can preview the material through the UserGuiding extension.

-If you’re happy with the result, don’t forget to save & publish your changes.
+If you’re happy with the result, don’t forget to Save and Publish your changes.

 📌 Important Notes

-• You do not have to add the default language that you create your original materials with as a new language.
+• You do not have to add the default language you used to create your original materials as a new language.

 • You must not have any blank rows under the “translated” column.